PowerDNS/pdns/pdns/README-dnsdist.md

 ```

 The 'DOWN' in all caps means it was forced down.
 A lower case 'down'
-would've meant that `dnsdist` itself had concluded the server was down.
+would have meant that `dnsdist` itself had concluded the server was down.
 Similarly, setUp() forces a server to be up, and setAuto() returns it to the
-default availability-probing.
+default availability probing.

 To change the QPS for a server:
 ```